monochromegane/stage/README.md

 s.Run(iter, NewActorFn, NewScenarioFn, stage.NoOpeCallbackFn)
 ```

-The result will outputs log.
+The result will be output to log file.

 ```sh
 log